 4. In this outdoor area, you’ll find two wall sconces and a chandelier, all operating cordlessly for added charm and illumination.

 5. This charming little cordless table lamp is incredibly versatile without the hassle of cords.
-You’ll often spot it on my kitchen island, fireplace mantel, or shelving.
+You’ll often spot it on our kitchen island decor, updated fireplace mantel, or on the shelf in our Laundry Room Makeover.

 The Benefits of a Making DIY Cordless Lamp

-1. Safety – without cords hanging (a possible fire hazard) you can rest assured your home is a little bit safer with battery-powered lamps.
+- Safety – without cords hanging (a possible fire hazard) you can rest assured your home is a little bit safer with rechargeable battery-powered lamps.

 Potential Challenges with Cordless Lamps

-1. Brightness – you may have to sacrifice a little brightness for looks.
+- Brightness – You may have to sacrifice a little brightness for looks.
 We chat about options below.

-2. Batteries – Yup, batteries – they will need to be replaced at some point.
-Some bulbs can be recharged I’ll share more about those below – but just know it’s going to be a little more work.
+- Batteries – Yup, some options require batteries – they will need to be replaced at some point.
+Some bulbs can be recharged I’ll share more about those below.

 Supplies for a Cordless Lamp